KickoffLabs features four different types of emails, which are automatically sent out when people sign up and refer additional leads to your campaign.

 KickoffLabs integration with MailChimp is one way.

 Leads collected through KickoffLabs are only sent to MailChimp.
-If you need to import subscribers from MailChimp over to KickoffLabs, have a look at importing existing leads.
+If you need to import subscribers from MailChimp over to KickoffLabs, have a look at our instant sign-up feature.

 What if something goes wrong?